makrai/notes/li19-speech-db-mental-survey.md

       auditory word recognition (49.3 vs 53.3; p=0.02) and comprehension of sequential commands (43.7 vs 53.2; p=0.017) when compared with white
-* WRAP, Mueller+ showed that participants with early MCI status had a faster decline in speech fluency and semantic cognition than those normal peers
+* WRAP, Mueller+ showed that participants with early MCI status had a faster decline in speech fluency and semantic cognition than the normal peers
   * Dham+ 40: multimodal feature extraction and decision-level fusion approach for detecting depression automatically
     * Features were extracted from the provided DAIC-WOZ database.
 The model